CSCfi/csc-user-guide/docs/support/tutorials/gis/direct_allas.md

-# Using files directly from Allas
+# Using geospatial files directly from Allas

 [GDAL](../../../apps/gdal.md) and other GDAL-based tools can read and partly also write files directly from Allas and other external locations, which eliminates the need to download the files.